Spark Distributed Analytic Framework¶

 You can run this script in an interactive or batch session (see above for how to get one of those) with

 When writing code for Spark, historically scala has out performed python (via pySpark).However, as of Spark 2.0, the performance of python code using dataframes has become roughly equivalent for most operations.
 So we recommend that you write your code in python and dataframes.
 You will get roughly the same performance and also benefit from the fact that you can use a familiar language and a pandas-like dataframe interface.

 Memory Management and Input Data¶

 Choose enough nodes that your input data can comfortably fit in the aggregate memory of all the nodes.
 If you will be working with the same dataframe over and over again, you can "cache" the dataframe to make sure it stays in memory.
 This will cut down on recalculating time.
 Just be sure to unpersist it when you're done using it.
-Whenever possible, store your input data in your $SCRATCH directory or in the Burst Buffer.
+Whenever possible, store your input data in your $SCRATCH directory.